-Professional Speakers has five key annual awards and one scholarship, all of which are presented each year at the national convention.
+Professional Speakers Australia has five key annual awards and one scholarship as follows:

 - Breakthrough Speaker of the Year Award inaugurated in 2017